-Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.
+You say Chili, I say Chilli!
+No matter what you call it, everybody loves a classic Chilli Con Carne – it’s a perfect recipe to feed a crowd and tastes even better if made ahead of time.

-I always end up craving chilli in the colder weather so when the craving strikes, I usually order two packs of minced beef in my food shop – one for chilli and the other is reserved for a favourite with everyone in my house – mince and tatties.
+I always end up craving Chilli Con Carne in the colder weather so when the craving strikes, I usually order two packs of minced beef in my food shop – one for chilli and the other is reserved for a favourite with everyone in my house – mince and tatties.

 ingredient list

-(Ingredient amounts and full instructions are in the recipe card at the bottom of the post)
+Ingredient amounts and full instructions are in the printable recipe card at the bottom of the post!

 - Minced Beef – Or you can use stewing/braising steak if you prefer for a chunkier texture.